Insider: A year after ban, Pike girls 'showing who we are'

 p.p1 {margin: 0.0px 0.0px 0.0px 0.0px; text-indent: 28.8px; font: 12.0px ‘Times New Roman’}p.p2 {margin: 0.0px 0.0px 0.0px 0.0px; font: 11.0px Calibri}span.s1 {font-kerning: none}

-Last year at this time, the Pike girls basketball team was sitting home with its uniforms packed away at the school.
+This time last year, the Pike girls basketball team was sitting at home with its uniforms packed away at the school.
 The Red Devils didn’t lose in the sectional, or at any other point in the tournament.
-Pike’s season, along with Ben Davis, was ended by the Indiana High School Athletic Association after an on-court fight in a regular-season game on Jan.
+Pike’s season, along with Ben Davis’, was ended by the Indiana High School Athletic Association after an on-court fight in a regular-season game on Jan.
 16, 2016.

 It was crushing blow for a Pike team that was 14-4 at the time and would have been shooting for its third consecutive sectional title.
 Even more, it was a black eye for a program that didn’t want to see itself defined by one — admittedly terrible — moment.